 Newbie, novice and intermediate surfers unite!
-Kuta Beach in Bali offers cheap board rentals and accessible surf breaks for all
+Kuta Beach in Bali offers cheap board rentals and accessible surf breaks for all (even wannabes like me):

 In This Bali Article You Will Discover: